illinois-impact/ece408_project/README.md

 This will run your code against the two datasets, and check the time and correctness.

+Your `report.pdf` at this stage should contain content up through M2.1  described in the final report section.

 ## Milestone 3
 **A New GPU Convolution Layer in MxNet: Due Friday December 1st, 2017**